RDIL/Mixin-Wiki/docs/mixin-basics.md

     // signal that we want to inject into a method
     @Inject(
-        method = "myMethod",  // the method's signature, or just its name at = @At("HEAD")  // tell mixin we want to run this at the very beginning, not in the middle or the end )
+        method = "myMethod",  // the method's signature, or just its name at = @At("HEAD")  // signal that this void should be run at the method HEAD, meaning the first opcode )
-    public void myMethodHead(
+    // note that this void here can be named whatever you want, as long as it doesn't conflict with other methods
+    // for style reasons, most people just keep the name of this the same as the name of the target method. public void myMethodHead(
         // again, put the parameters the method accepts here
         // and also keep this: